Reproductions, Copyright, & Citing Archives

 Read and contribute other special zine copyright/fair use statements on the Zine Libraries website.

-Please cite print archival materials using the following format: Identification of Specific Item; Date (if known); Collection number - Collection name, inclusive dates; Box and Folder; Barnard Archives and Special Collections, Barnard College.
+Identification of Specific Item; Date (if known); Collection number - Collection name, inclusive dates; Box and Folder or other location; Barnard Archives and Special Collections, Barnard College.